Tomáš Nosek

-Tomáš Nosek (born 1 September 1992) is a Czech professional ice hockey forward for the Florida Panthers of the National Hockey League (NHL).
-Nosek began his professional career in the Czech Extraliga with HC Pardubice before signing with the Detroit Red Wings as an undrafted free agent in 2014.
+Tomáš Nosek (born 1 September 1992) is a Czech professional ice hockey player who is a forward and currently plays for HC Dynamo Pardubice of the Czech Extraliga (ELH).
+Nosek began his professional career with Pardubice before signing with the Detroit Red Wings of the National Hockey League (NHL) as an undrafted free agent in 2014.
 After developing in the American Hockey League (AHL) with the Grand Rapids Griffins, he played a key role in their 2017 Calder Cup championship run.

 Nosek was later selected by the Vegas Golden Knights in the 2017 NHL expansion draft, becoming part of the team's inaugural roster and contributing to their 2018 Stanley Cup Final appearance in their first season.
 After four seasons in Vegas, he signed with the Boston Bruins in 2021, where he played for two seasons before joining the New Jersey Devils in 2023.
-He was signed as a free agent by the Panthers in 2024, with whom he won the Stanley Cup in 2025.
+He was signed as a free agent by the Florida Panthers in 2024, with whom he won the Stanley Cup in 2025.